Unboxed-Software/solana-course/content/anchor-cpi.md

 _By the end of this lesson, you will be able to:_

-- Make CPIs (Cross Program Invocations) within an Anchor program
+- Make Cross Program Invocations (CPIs) within an Anchor program
 - Create and return custom Anchor Errors
 - Enable and use the `init-if-needed` constraint